 Our final example of an Art Deco engagement ring, this simple diamond solitaire is crafted entirely in platinum.
 The use of platinum ensures that this is a strong ring, with a solidness that is difficult to believe when compared to its innate beauty and grace.
 The central diamond is 1.5 carats, making it a significant rock to wear on one’s finger.
 However, the understated nature of the rest of the ring allows it to remain simple and elegant.
 If you’re looking for a pop that doesn’t become tacky in its size, this is the ring for you.

 It’s clear to see that it is possible to get a stunning, antique engagement ring that doesn’t look too old, too tacky, or too over the top.
+Don’t forget to consider gemstones such as antique emerald engagement rings if you would prefer gemstones over diamonds also.
 Simple antique engagement rings are easier to find than you’d expect, and more beautiful too than you could imagine.

 Bethany Massey – Digital Assistant (Content Creator)